buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 ## Adding a Buildpack to the Registry

-When a buildpack author would like to publish a version of a buildpack on the registry, they will use the `pack publish-buildpack <url-or-tag>` command.
+When a buildpack author would like to register a version of a buildpack on the registry, they will use the `pack register-buildpack <url-or-tag>` command.
 This command will create a Github Issue on the `https://github.com/buildpack/registry-index` (or similarly named) Github repo requesting the addition the new buildpack version to the index.

 ## Yanking a Buildpack from the Registry